 All 58 campuses of the North Carolina Community College System operate under an "open door" admissions policy.
-This means that any person, whether a high school graduate or nongraduate, who is eighteen years old or older and who is able to profit from further formal education, will be served by the institution.
-An "open door" policy, however, does not mean that an applicant will not have to meet additional admissions. requirements set for specific, individual curriculum programs.
-Such requirements can be found in the college catalog (available online), a curriculum guide sheet, or from an admissions counselor.
+This means that any person, whether a high school graduate or non-graduate, who is eighteen years old or older and who is able to profit from further formal education, will be served by the institution.
+An "open door" policy, however, does not mean that an applicant will not have to meet additional admissions requirements set for specific, individual curriculum programs.
+Such requirements can be found in this College Catalog (also available online), a curriculum guide sheet, or from an admissions counselor.
 Students that withdraw from such programs must meet these specific program admissions requirements, plus any new or modified ones, again should they wish to attempt to re-enter the program.
-The college reserves the right to limit enrollment in a curriculum program to a number that can be accommodated by the resources of the college and to satisfy accreditation standards.
+The College reserves the right to limit enrollment in a curriculum program to a number that can be accommodated by the resources of the College and to satisfy accreditation standards.

-The college may refuse admissions to applicants who meet at least one of the following exceptions:
+The College may refuse admissions to applicants who meet at least one of the following exceptions:

-- Admissions may be denied to any applicant during any period of time that he/she is suspended or expelled from any other educational entity. - Admission may be denied to any applicant to protect the safety of the applicant, student body, faculty/staff, and library patrons when there is an articulable, imminent, and significant threat by documenting (a) the detailed facts supporting the rationale for denying admission, (b) the time period within which the refusal to admit the applicant shall be applicable, and (c) the conditions upon which the applicant would be eligible to be admitted
+- 1. Admissions may be denied to any applicant during any period of time that he/she is suspended or expelled from any other educational entity. - 2.
+Admission may be denied to any applicant to protect the safety of the applicant, student body, faculty/staff, and library patrons when there is an articulable, imminent, and significant threat by documenting (a) the detailed facts supporting the rationale for denying admission, (b) the time period within which the refusal to admit the applicant shall be applicable, and (c) the conditions upon which the applicant would be eligible to be admitted.

-The director of admissions, working through the admissions staff, will recommend to the vice president of student services if an applicant should be denied admission based on safety concerns.
-The vice president of student services, who is designated as the chief admissions officer of the college, will then notify the applicant in writing of the college's admissions decision.
-Any appeals of admission denials should be made in writing directly to the Office of the college president.
+The Director of Admissions, working through the Admissions staff, will recommend to the Vice President of Student Services if an applicant should be denied admission based on safety concerns.
+The Vice President of Student Services, who is designated as the Chief Admissions Officer of the College, will then notify the applicant in writing of the College's admissions decision.
+Any appeals of admission denials should be made in writing directly to the Office of the College President.